SergioSNW/Algorithms/README.md

-# Js-Algorithms
+# Algorithms
-JavaScript Algorithms for me to retry at a later time.
+Algorithms for me to retry at a later time.

+There are several different algorithms or interesting functions in this repository.